 Becoming an MRI technologist is typically not a long process.
 However, it does require licensing, certifications, and other types of experience.
 Here is more information about the process needed to become an MRI technologist.

-Most people who are applying to become an MRI technologist need to have an associate degree.
+Most people who are applying to become an MRI technologists need to have an associate degree.
 This isn’t required in every program, but it is generally necessary.
 While it isn’t required, having a bachelor’s degree can help open doors in the future for MRI techs.

 Other types of education requirements include clinical work and other certificates.
 These teach students the skills needed to be an MRI technologist.
 It is helpful to take classes that focus on science and math.
 These will prepare you for your MRI certification.
-If you want to learn more about the preliminary steps to become an MRI technologist, Med Academy can help!
+If you want to learn more about the preliminary steps to becoming an MRI technologist, Med Academy can help!

 Enroll In a Specialized School